PaulinoSPedro/PaulinoSPedro/README.md

 ## About

-- 🔭 Working as Business System Analyst I'm currently using ABAP and SQL for create reports and Python to help analyze data.
+- 🔭 Working as Software Analyst I'm currently using Python and Swift for create Test Automate and Test Pipeline Automate to maintain and validate many application in multi-platforms.

 - 🌱 Graduated in **Software Engineering** I'm really passionate about tech.